-Home Buyers Protection Insurance is a safety net for home buyers designed to help protect from a financial lose if a house sale falls through.
+Home Buyers Protection Insurance is designed to help protect home buyers from a financial loss if the transaction falls through.
 In the current climate, finding ways to protect yourself during the home moving process is now more important than ever and Home Buyers Protection Insurance is proving a popular product to do just that.

-Let’s take a look at what Home Buyers Protection Insurance is and ask the question does it really protect you in the event of a house sale falling through.
+Let’s take a look at what Home Buyers Protection Insurance is, and ask the question, does it really protect you in the event of a house purchase transaction falling through?